hankbao/libreboot/docs/index.md

 Libreboot is a free BIOS or UEFI replacement ([free as in freedom](https://en.wikipedia.org/wiki/Free_software)); libre *boot firmware* that initializes the hardware and starts a bootloader for your operating system.
-It\'s also an open source BIOS, but open source fails to promote freedom; *please call libreboot **[free software](https://en.wikipedia.org/wiki/Free_software)***.
+It's also an open source BIOS, but open source fails to promote freedom; *please call libreboot **[free software](https://en.wikipedia.org/wiki/Free_software)***.